History of FC Basel (1965–2000): Seventy-sixth, third league title

 Harry Thommen was the club's chairman of the board for the third consecutive season and Helmut Benthaus was the club's player-manager for the fourth consecutive season.
 Paul Fischli joined the team coming from Young Fellows Zürich.
 Jürgen Sundermann signed in from Servette and Walter Balmer joined from Thun.
 In the other direction Hanspeter Stocker left the club after eight years and moved to Baden for his last season before retiring from his active football career.
 Markus Pfirter left the club after seven years and went on to St. Gallen.
 Roberto Frigerio also left the club after a total of seven years and he moved on to Bellinzona.
 Moscatelli left after five years and went to Lugano.

 Basel played a total of 52 matches in this season.
 26 of these games were in the domestic league, three were in the Swiss Cup, five were in the Cup of the Alps, two were in the Inter-Cities Fairs Cup and 15 were friendly matches.
-Of these 15 test games 12 were won and two ended with a draw and one ended in a defeat.
+Of the 15 friendlies, 12 were won, two were drawn, and one was lost.
 Seven were played at home and eight played away.
-There were 14 teams contesting in the 1968–69 Nationalliga A. Basel finished the league season as champions one point ahead of Lausanne Sports in second position, who they defeated 4–0 in the second last match of the season, and six points clear of FC Zürich who finished third.
+There were 14 teams contesting in the 1968–69 Nationalliga A. Basel won the league, finishing one point ahead of Lausanne Sports —whom they defeated 4–0 in the penultimate match—and six points clear of third-placed FC Zürich.
 Basel won 13 of the 26 games, drawing ten, losing three times, they scored 48 goals conceding 28.

 In the Swiss Cup Basel started in the round of 32 with a 2–1 away win against Thun and in the round of 16, with a home match, they beat Luzern 3–1.
 In the Quarter-final Basel played an away game against Servette but lost this 1–0.
 In the Inter-Cities Fairs Cup Basel were drawn against Bologna the first leg away from home on 18 September the return leg in Basel on 2 October.
 Bologna won both games.
 In the 1968 Cup of the Alps the team managed to win the group and played in the final against FC Schalke 04 but were defeated 1–3 after extra time.